 Birth to age 5

 - Toddler Room, 18 months to 3 years

 The nursery is open for children (birth to 5 years old) from 8:15 a.m. to 12:30 p.m. for parents participating in church programs on campus.
 Children of all ages are welcome in all worship services.

-- Hear the Gospel story in child-friendly language
+- Hear a Bible story in child-friendly language

 - Learn the Lord’s Prayer

-Children are dropped off right before the service at the Children’s Chapel classroom, located upstairs in the Christian Education Room 2-1.
-At the appropriate time, they will be led into the service so that you may worship together as a family during the celebration of Holy Communion.
-Parents may also choose to let their 3 to 5-year-olds stay in the nursery during Communion by indicating at check-in.
+Parents drop off children right before the service at the Children’s Church located upstairs in the Christian Education Room 2-1.
+At the appropriate time, shortly after the sermon, the children process into the service so you may worship together as a family during the celebration of Holy Communion.

 Catechesis of the Good Shepherd